Sussex and Brighton Strategic Authority: Naming

-The Government has announced that the authority will be called the Sussex and Brighton Combined Authority.
-Since Brighton is already part of Sussex, the name alludes to the three top-level authorities at its establishment, i.e. East Sussex, West Sussex and Brighton and Hove.
+The Government has announced that the authority will be called the Sussex and Brighton Combined County Authority.
+Since Brighton is already part of the historic county of Sussex, the name alludes to the three top-level authorities at its establishment, i.e. East Sussex, West Sussex, and Brighton and Hove.

 The name has been criticised as clumsy, diminishing to the historic integrity of Sussex, with calls from both East and West Sussex county councils for the name to simply be “Sussex”, as a stronger choice for the long term.

+Upon launch, the authority adopted the corporate name Sussex and Brighton Strategic Authority.